What’s In It For Suppliers?

 A Reliable, Steady Source of New Business

 Working with the IBA is like having an outside sales force.
 We’re continually recruiting new member-brewers and every one of them represents a potential new customer for our suppliers.
-One supplier just told us that overall sales grew by 10% in the past year all thanks to new business from the IBA.
+One supplier told us that overall sales grew by 10% in the first year working with us.
 Another described the IBA as their single best source of new sales leads.
 And a third said they actually use their partnership with the IBA as a selling point when approaching new breweries.

 Looking for the Win-Win